In the following article, we will discuss what cross-platform development is, what benefits it brings, and what frameworks you can...

 Is Serverless Really the Future?

 In some cases choosing serverless architecture will be the best possible pick, and we can expect businesses with perfect serverless conditions to be increasingly embracing this technology.
-The growing serverless adoption holds especially true for startup companies with low initial traffic, but enterprises such as Netflix, AOL, or T-Mobile have already recognized the potential offered by serverless architecture and are using it in production.
+The growing serverless adoption holds especially true for startup companies with low initial traffic.
+Still, enterprises such as Netflix, AOL, or T-Mobile have already recognized the potential of serverless architecture and are using it in production.

 Considering that serverless computing is a relatively new technology, there’s still a lot of room for improvement.
 As the technology and its tooling mature, we can see the rise of open-source projects, serverless frameworks simplifying development, and refinement of best practices.